 A Very Different Kind of Arctic Island

 The island boasts the world’s largest population of Pacific walruses and the highest density of polar bear dens.
 It is a major feeding ground for the grey whale migrating from Mexico and the northernmost nesting ground for 100 migratory bird species, many endangered.
 Currently, 417 species and subspecies of vascular plants have been identified on the island, double that of any other Arctic tundra territory of comparable size and more than any other Arctic island.

 Wrangel Island was named a UNESCO World Wildlife Heritage Site in 2004, this island is a unique jewel in the High Arctic few people get to experience.

 If you are going to the last place on earth to cruise, then of course don’t expect this to be your typical cruise ship!
 I was a passenger on Heritage Expedition’s Spirit of Enderby, a Russian Polar Expedition ship based out of New Zealand.

-Heritage is known for their trips to introduce you to the remote, unknown places like the Subantarctic islands I went to a few years ago (LINK) and seldom seen islands and cultures in Melanesia (LINK).
+Heritage is known for its trips to introduce you to the remote, unknown places like the Subantarctic islands I went to a few years ago (LINK) and seldom-seen islands and cultures in Melanesia (LINK).

 Expedition cruising is more rugged, unplanned, and unpredictable than the typical cruise that you may be used to.
-Granted, you still do eat like a royalty, however the ship I was on was small and basic.
-I stayed in a basic cabin with 2 bunks, a desk, and sink.
+Granted, you still do eat like royalty, however, the ship I was on was small and basic.
+I stayed in a basic cabin with 2 bunks, a desk, and a sink.
 The ship held 50 passengers and an expedition team.